 The foundation of NHMI's Athletic Training Residency's Curriculum is a series of clinical rotations observing with physicians and others as they care for their patients in our community.
 The rotation aspect of the Residency's curriculum is enhanced by self-paced lessons that provide education regarding the physician/provider's preparation (e.g., how does one become a dermatologist) and conditions the resident is likely to see during the rotation.
 Most of the clinical rotations have three web-based lessons associated with them; residents complete at least the introductory lesson prior to beginning the rotation, and work through the others during the 1-2 week rotation.
 Quizzes are submitted within two weeks of completing the rotation.

 Health care professionals' core competency areas such as evidence-based medicine, interdisciplinary collaboration and professionalism and basic research topics are also covered in our curriculum.
 Self-paced professional competency lessons and research lessons are available for residents to review independently on our web-based platform.
 Research lessons are also presented and discussed during regular classroom sessions.
 Content covered in the research curriculum is reinforced during the year as the residents participate as co-investigators in actual research projects.

 The entire program is subject to required reflections that serve to enhance learning.
-Those reflections are an important part of each resident's year-end capstone presentation/document.
+Those reflections are an important part of each resident's year-end capstone presentation and paper.